History of calculus: Medieval Catholic Europe

+Japan

+Seki Takakazu developed *enri* (円理, “circle principles”), a mathematical system that addressed problems involving areas, volumes, and infinite series, broadly comparable in some aims to the problems later addressed by calculus in Europe.However Seki's investigations did not proceed from the same foundations as those used by Newton and Leibniz in Europe.

+Takebe Katahiro extended the Enri principle to obtained power series expansion of $(\arcsin(x))^2$ in 1722, 15 years earlier than Euler.

 Modern precursors

 Integrals

-Johannes Kepler's work Stereometrica Doliorum published in 1615 formed the basis of integral calculus.
+Johannes Kepler's work on calculating volumes of shapes, and on finding the optimal shape of a wine barrel, were significant steps toward the development of integral calculus.
 Kepler developed a method to calculate the area of an ellipse by adding up the lengths of many radii drawn from a focus of the ellipse.

 A significant work was a treatise inspired by Kepler's methods published in 1635 by Bonaventura Cavalieri on his method of indivisibles.
 He argued that volumes and areas should be computed as the sums of the volumes and areas of infinitesimally thin cross-sections.
-He discovered Cavalieri's quadrature formula which gave the area under the curves x^{n} of higher degree.
+He discovered Cavalieri's quadrature formula which gave the area under the curves $x^n$ of higher degree.
 This had previously been computed in a similar way for the parabola by Archimedes in The Method, but this treatise is believed to have been lost in the 13th century, and was only rediscovered in the early 20th century, and so would have been unknown to Cavalieri.
 Cavalieri's work was not well respected since his methods could lead to erroneous results, and the infinitesimal quantities he introduced were disreputable at first.

 Torricelli extended Cavalieri's work to other curves such as the cycloid, and then the formula was generalized to fractional and negative powers by Wallis in 1656.
 In a 1659 treatise, Fermat is credited with an ingenious trick for evaluating the integral of any power function directly.
 Fermat also obtained a technique for finding the centers of gravity of various plane and solid figures, which influenced further work in quadrature.